Vibhore-work/Grievance-Redressal-Chatbot/README.md

 - Integration with offline telephony services for low-bandwidth regions
 - Expansion to additional Indian languages
 - Collaboration with government platforms like MyScheme and CPGRAMS

-Built with ❤️ by Team Janvaani – IIT Madras